 For the avoidance of doubt, you remain bound by the financial and contractual obligations of the Arden University’s terms and conditions applicable to your Enrolment on a Programme.

-If you have any queries in relation to this policy or have a requirement to contact us, please do so through Inclusion@arden.ac.uk
+If you have any queries in relation to this policy or have a requirement to contact us, please do so through wellbeing@arden.ac.uk

 1. Definition and interpretation